 Skin-bleaching creams and some medications are subject to strict import/export laws.
+Penalties include fines of up to US$2,000 and/or three years imprisonment.
 The import, use and possession of certain prescription and over the counter drugs (including those containing codeine and diazepam) are banned.
 If in doubt, you should check with the nearest Embassy or Consulate of The Gambia well in advance of travel.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australian overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.